Tallex0/STAT365FinalProject/README.md

 -results folder: contains results of the study

------Figure 1.png is the histogram of muffins by muffin flavor
+-----Figure 1.png is the picture of the muffins baked in the study

------Figure 2.png is the histogram of muffins by rack location
+-----Figure 2.png is the histogram of muffins by muffin flavor

------Interaction Plot.png is the SAS interaction plot of muffin flavor and location
+-----Figure 3.png is the histogram of muffins by rack location

------Muffin Pic.png is the picture of the muffins baked in the study
+-----Figure 4.png is the SAS interaction plot of muffin flavor and location

------Muffin Table.png is the table of summary statistics of the muffins
+-----Table 1.png is the table of summary statistics of the muffins